 What is Copyright?

-Copyright protects a wide array of creative expressions, including visual works, music compositions, architectural works, source code and software, literary works, and sculptures.
-Businesses and individuals, such as artists, musicians, photographers, programmers, and others, all regularly create material that should be protected by copyright.
+Copyright protects a wide array of creative expressions, including visual works, music compositions, architectural works, source code and software, literary works and sculptures.
+Businesses and individuals, such as artists, musicians, photographers, programmers and others, all regularly create material that should be protected by copyright.
 All need to protect their eligible works as much as possible but, at the same time, avoid infringing others’ copyrighted works.

 Why Protect Copyright?

 Pursuing those who infringe copyright and helping our clients avoid copyright infringement are the twin aims of the Sanders Law Group copyright lawyers.
 Many of our clients have valuable, creative works that are infringed, and often find themselves in need of seeking recourse through the legal system to protect their rights.
-The Copyright Act provides a full range of remedies depending upon the nature of the infringement, from actual damages to statutory damages of varying amounts.
-The Copyright Act not only allows for injunctive relief to stop an unauthorized user from infringing copyright but may sometimes allow for the recovery of attorneys’ fees when certain criteria are met.
+The Copyright Act provides a full range of remedies, from actual damages to statutory damages of varying amounts, depending upon the nature of the infringement.
+The Copyright Act not only allows for injunctive relief to stop an unauthorized user from infringing copyright, but also allows for the recovery of attorneys’ fees when certain criteria are met.
 Not all remedies are automatically available, however, and so we counsel our clients regularly on matters ranging from how to protect their creative works in a legally proper manner, but to avail themselves of all the Copyright Act remedies.

 Our Team is Dedicated to One Goal: Yours